 As no system within the realm of the body or the universe relies solely on itself, neither does EmbodiYoga® separate itself from what one calls life and work.
 Once EmbodiYoga® becomes a part of your practice it guides you towards an embodied life incorporating all aspects in relationship to yourself, others, and community.

 My favorite Lisa quote that holds the deepest meaning for me:

 "Everything in the body is related and originates from the same source - and has always known itself." - Lisa Clark

 Mary Borton, EmbodiYoga® 500 Hour Teacher, is Founder and Director of Yellow Tree Yoga, a small studio in Troy, Ohio.
 She also shares yoga and mindfulness programs in her community through public speaking, workplace, and educational settings.
-Mary will be offering the EmbodiYoga® 200 Hour Teacher Training at Yellow Tree Yoga beginning Fall 2018.
+Mary is Program Director of the EmbodiYoga® 200 Hour Teacher Training at Yellow Tree Yoga.
 She can be reached at Mary@yellowtreeyoga.com.